-The purpose of this assignment is for students to become familiar with a wide variety of children's literature, in particular picturebooks, and interpret and analyze of works of children's literature from a variety of analytical perspectives.
-Students will self-select approximately 45 picturebooks over the course of the semester to read and analyze.
-Students will sign up for a Goodreads Account the first night of class.
-Each week students will write a brief commentary and analysis about each of the (3) self-selected picturebooks selected.
-An example of an acceptable analysis will be provided online and during the semester.
-Each week reviews and analyses focusing on the 3 picturebooks read will need to be posted before by the morning of class: By 7:00 AM.
+The purpose of this assignment is for students to demonstrate their comprehension and interpretation/analysis of pieces of children's literature using the criteria of analysis provided in class and in the readings.
+You will self-select approximately 45 books over the course of the semester to read and analyze.
+Sign up for a Goodreads Account the first night of class.
+Each week you will write a short analysis about each of the (3) self-selected picturebooks you have read from the booklists provided.
+An example of an acceptable analysis will be provided.
+Each week reviews and analyses focusing on the 3 picturebooks need to be posted before class by: Tuesday at 7:00 AM.